-The fix: endpoint management tools can eliminate the complexity of multiple user credentials by giving each employee a single, secure identity to access all your network resources.
-Tools like Multi-Factor and Two-Factor Authentication offers another layer of information security.
+The fix: Endpoint management tools can eliminate the complexity of multiple user credentials by giving each employee a single, secure identity to access all your network resources.
+Tools like Multi-Factor and Two-Factor Authentication offer another layer of information security.

 - You’re not “too small” to be a target

 Cyber attackers don’t care about the size of your business and continue to target smaller businesses, assuming you may be complacent or unprepared.
 In cyber security news, studies show nearly 1 in 4 businesses with fewer than 250 employees have been targeted.